DevExpress-Examples/obsolete-blazor-DxDataGrid-bind-to-DataTable/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Blazor DataGrid - How to bind a grid to a DataTable object
+# Blazor DataGrid - Bind a grid to a DataTable object

 You can bind the **DxDataGrid** component to the IEnumerable collections of objects.
 That is why you cannot pass a DataTable object directly to the Data Grid's [Data](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGrid-1.Data) property.
 However, when you know the structure of the DataTable object, you can create a class with corresponding properties for each column in the DataTable object.
 After that you need to generate the IEnumerable collection of this class' objects based on the *Rows* collection of the DataTable object.
 This approach is demonstrated in the first "Static object" grid.